|

 The methyl carbocation ion, m/z 15, will result from the

-breakdown of larger alkyl ions.
+breakdown of larger alkyl ions, but a much lower probability of

 e.g.: [C(CH3)3]+ ===> [CH3]+